 Presumption of full-time self-employment

-Conversely, employees who work less than 18 hours per week and whose income is more than half of the monthly reference amount are presumed to be full-time self-employed.
+If you work less than 18 hours per week in your employed job and earn more than half of the monthly reference amount, you are presumed to be fully self-employed.

 What happens if I’m full-time self-employed but also a part-time employee?

-People who are self-employed on a part-time basis in addition to their main job are generally exempt from statutory insurance.
-Although full-time self-employed persons are exempt from Sozialversicherung (social insurance), they are not necessarily exempt from Rentenversicherung (pension insurance).
-Indeed, for some pension insurance may also be compulsory.
+People who are self-employed on a part-time basis in addition to their main job are generally exempt from compulsory statutory social insurance on their self-employed income.
+Although full-time self-employed persons are exempt from social insurance, they are not necessarily exempt from pension insurance.
+For some groups, pension insurance may still be compulsory.

-For full-time self-employed, it is not possible to switch from private health insurance (private Krankenversicherung) to statutory health insurance (gesetzliche Krankenversicherung) just because of the part-time employment relationship.
+For the full-time self-employed, it is not possible to switch from private health insurance back to

-Similarly, part-time self-employed who are gainfully employed cannot switch to private health insurance.
-However, this still has the advantage that they only have to pay other social security contributions as employees.
+Similarly, part-time self-employed who are also employees cannot simply switch to private health insurance on this basis.
+However, they still benefit from the fact that they only have to pay the remaining social security contributions in their role as employees.

 No more social insurance loopholes